Justices Say Fifth Circuit Must Decide Cross-Border Shooting Case

 (CN) – A divided Supreme Court on Monday said the Fifth Circuit must ultimately decide whether the family of a Mexican teen shot dead by a U.S. border agent can sue the agent for damages.

-The court’s per curiam opinion vacates a previous ruling by an en banc Fifth Circuit and sends the case back to it for further proceedings.
+The court’s unsigned opinion vacates a previous ruling by an en banc Fifth Circuit and sends the case back to it for further proceedings.

 The case stems from a shooting that occurred on June 7, 2010.
 Sergio Adrian Hernandez Guereca, a 15-year-old Mexican national, was with a group of friends in the cement culvert that separate El Paso, Texas, from Ciudad Juarez, Mexico.